Savin-Alex/PhotoValid/DEPLOYMENT.md

 - Or switch to a VPS/container deployment

 ### CORS Issues
-The backend is configured with permissive CORS for public API usage.
+The backend is configured with specific CORS origins for security.

 ### Build Failures
 Check Vercel build logs for: